joaquim-verges/Helium/README.md

 Explore simple usages of the library in the [Demo App](/samples/demoapp).

-For a more full fledged app using Helium, check out [Helium News](/samples/newsapp).
+For a more full fledged App using Helium, check out [Helium News](/samples/newsapp).
 Also available on [Google Play](https://play.google.com/store/apps/details?id=com.jv.news).

 ## Philosphy